nextflow-io/nf-weblog/README.md

 `weblog.basicToken`

 A Basic authentication token to append to each HTTP request.
-It should be the Base64 encoding of the user ID and password joined by a single colon, for example with the Bash command `base64 <(echo USER:PASSWORD)`.
+It should be the user ID and password joined by a single colon, for example `USER:PASSWORD`.

 ## Examples